New Odisha FC left-back George D'Souza expresses gratitude to Sporting Club de Goa | Goal.com

 He was monitored by representatives of at least two South ISL clubs who watched him during multiple matches in the Goa Pro League.
 These scouts watched D'Souza during multiple matches in the Goa Professonal League where he continued to impress for Sporting.

-It is also known that Churchill Brothers were interested in signing the talented player when they watched him play but a transfer fee sought by Sporting hindered the move.
+It is also known that Churchill Brothers were once interested in signing the talented player when they witnessed the player's exploits in the state league.